 How It Compares To Martin DX1AE

-We think that the Martin DX1AE is a great value for the money.
+We think that the Martin DX1AE is a great guitar that provides value for the money.
 You get unparalleled Martin craftsmanship, a solid top, and quality electronics.
-While we don't think the HPL back and sides are ideal, they are lightweight and durable, making this a good guitar to take on the road.
+While the HPL back and sides are not ideal, they are lightweight and durable, making this a good guitar to take on the road.
 Ultimately, its quality and playability make it a worthwhile consideration for many players.
 Click here to check it out!